AGING • AMERICA • ARCHITECTURE • ART • CLASS • RACE • WOMEN • WORK

 After being tossed in the air by a 700-pound bull, trampled, tossed again, and then gored in the stomach, bullfighter Cristina Sánchez said, “I can’t wait to get back in the ring.
 To be in front of a bull is a feeling so great that it can’t be described.
 Outside the ring, I am a normal, shy girl.
 But in the ring, I am transformed.
 I'm not a girl anymore, I am a bullfighter."

-This talk captures the struggle and the triumphs of this fascinating subculture of women.
-Women have performed with bulls since 2000 B.C. and this talk explores that history while examining gender and power.
-It does not take a position on the politics of bullfighting.
-It focuses on bloodless bullfights along border towns in America and throughout California and shows the cultural and symbolic implications of women gaining access and anchoring an undeniable presence in this male-dominated industry.
+This talk captures the struggle and the triumphs of this fascinating subculture of women who have performed with bulls since 2000 B.C.
+It focuses on bloodless bullfights along Texas border towns and throughout central California.
+This talk does not take a position on the politics of bullfighting, instead it focuses on cultural and symbolic implications of women gaining access and anchoring an undeniable presence in this machismo-dominated industry.

 Hair salons are one of the most racially segregated businesses in America.
 This is largely due to the differences in our hair texture and the skills that are required to style those different textures.
 Other factors include language and the priority to provide an intimate space where people are free to reveal things about themselves and their culture, that are otherwise, not freely shared.